Meadowsys/wiwi/README.md

 - **`image`**
 - **`serde-json`**

-### Feature configuration features

-These don't change the exposed API or program behaviour at all, only some internal implementation details that might affect things such as compile times, performance, and binary size.

-- **`debounce-dyn-fn`** - Wraps functions into a `Box<dyn Fn>`, rather than monomorphising.
-This will cause calls to the underlying function (not the returned one) to be a bit slower than static dispatch, but also reduces the binary size depending on how many different concrete types the debounce functions are called with.

 ## Platform support

 This package will only _officially_ support macOS and Linux.
 Windows support will only be on best effort basis.
 Still do submit issues, I just can't guarantee I can fix them etc (but you can PR me, if you'd like!).